threnjen/chore-app-docs/docs/phases/PHASE_1_DETAILED.md

 Phase 1 is complete when:

-- [ ] Both repos have working Docker setup
+- [x] Both repos have working Docker setup
-- [ ] User can register with email/password
+- [x] User can register with email/password
-- [ ] User can login and receive JWT tokens
+- [x] User can login and receive JWT tokens
-- [ ] User can create a family
+- [x] User can create a family
-- [ ] User can create accounts within family
+- [x] User can create accounts within family
-- [ ] User can create manual transactions
+- [x] User can create manual transactions
-- [ ] Account balances update correctly
+- [x] Account balances update correctly
+- [x] Transaction audit trail with `balance_after` field
-- [ ] Multi-household switching works
+- [x] Multi-household switching works
-- [ ] All tests pass with target coverage
+- [x] All tests pass with target coverage
-- [ ] OpenAPI docs accessible at `/docs`
+- [x] OpenAPI docs accessible at `/docs`

 ---